arthursilemanali/Agilliz/README.md

 # 🚚 Agilliz - Logistics ERP

 > **Note:** This repository contains a local copy of the Agilliz project, developed collaboratively by a team of engineering students.
-This copy is showcased in my portfolio to highlight my specific contributions to the system's architecture, integrations, and frontend structure.
+This copy is showcased in my portfolio to highlight my specific contributions to the system's architecture and integrations

 ## 📋 About the Project
 Agilliz is a comprehensive Enterprise Resource Planning (ERP) platform designed to streamline logistics operations, built with a robust Spring Boot backend and modern frontend technologies.